EsrafilElahi/esrafilelahi/README.md

 # 💫 About Me :

-As a dedicated and adaptable skilled frontend engineer finishing my master's degree in software engineering, I am committed, structured, excellent at managing tasks, and great at inter-team coordination.
-I welcome new challenges and enjoy solving problems and bugs.
-I love to learn, improve, and teach others.<br/> my code font : APL2741
+I am a dedicated and adaptable frontend engineer with over 4 years of experience.
+I am committed to delivering high-quality work, and I am skilled at structuring projects and coordinating with other teams.
+I am always eager to take on new challenges and solve problems, and I am passionate about learning, improving, and sharing my knowledge with others.<br/> my code font : APL2741

 📄 &nbsp;Please have a look at my [LinkedIn](https://www.linkedin.com/in/esrafil-elahi/) for more details about me